Guide

 Updated · By Daniel Garcia

-Hull cleaning prices vary a lot - and the advertised per-foot number often isn't the whole story.
+Hull cleaning prices vary with boat size, fouling level, and how often you keep up with it.
 Here's what actually drives cost in BC waters, in Canadian dollars.

 What You're Actually Paying For